krstnsyb/pubh7462_hw2_elger005/pubh7462_hw2_elger005.md

   geom_col(position = "dodge") +
   theme_minimal() +
   labs(
-    title = "Mean and standard deviation of sample size and proportion of respondents whose health was excellent, good, or poor in Minnesota in 2002, 2006, and 2010",
-    x = "Year",
+    title = "Mean and standard deviation of sample size and proportion of respondents \n whose health was excellent, good, or poor in Minnesota \n in 2002, 2006, and 2010", x = "Year",
     y = " "
   ) +